winterbe/mobx-logger/README.md

 ## Options

-Unlike MobX DevTools you can simply configure via which particular information should be logged to the console.
+Unlike MobX DevTools you can simply configure which particular information should be logged to the console.
 Currently Actions, Reactions, Transactions and Computations are supported.
-MobX Logger won't log information about updating observables, use devTools instead.

 ```js
 {